Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Method

 \subsubsection{Hochbruck\hyp Lubich criterion}

-Controlling the convergence of the band Lanczos in the~\gls{MPS} representation is a suprisingly delicate problem.
-The unavoidable loss of numerical precision, caused by performing global operations using~\gls{MPS} arithmetics, as well as finite truncation errors, render standard convergence criteria such as the relative change in the ground\hyp state energy in the constructed Krylov subspace not suitable.
+Controlling the convergence of the band Lanczos in the \gls{MPS} representation is a suprisingly delicate problem.
+The unavoidable loss of numerical precision, caused by performing global operations using \gls{MPS} arithmetics, as well as finite truncation errors, render standard convergence criteria such as the relative change in the ground state energy in the constructed Krylov subspace not suitable.
 For instance, initially one observes a steep decrease of the relative error $\delta E = (E^{D+\alpha+1} - E^{D+\alpha})/E^{D+\alpha}$, where $E^{D+\alpha}$ is the ground state energy after adding the $\alpha$th candidate state to the Krylov subspace $\mathcal K^D_\sigma$.
-However, $\delta E$ exhibits rather drastic jumps over more than an order of magnitude, paired with iterations where $\delta E=0$ w.r.t. the energy resolution, which is bounded by the~\gls{MPS} truncation error.
-This phenomenon is shown at the example of a $4\times 6$\hyp Hubbard cluster in~\cref{fig:convergence-criteria} where the red curves represent $\delta E$.
+However, $\delta E$ exhibits rather drastic jumps over more than an order of magnitude, paired with iterations where $\delta E=0$ with respect to the energy resolution, which is bounded by the \gls{MPS} truncation error.
+This phenomenon is shown at the example of a $4\times 6$\hyp Hubbard cluster in \cref{fig:convergence-criteria} where the red curves represent $\delta E$.
 There are two major sources for an erroneous convergence indication in $\delta E$.
 First, whenever $\hat H$ is applied to a complete sequence of candidate states (here, $N \cdot 2L = N\cdot 48$ marked by the dashed lines), the Krylov order $N$ increases.
 Given a fixed Krylov order, the band Lanczos generates a sequence of states that optimize the approximation of the ground state, which, however, is constraint by the Krylov order.
 Therefore, $\delta E$ decreases within a sequence of candidate states, which leads to a false indication of overall convergence.
 Second, candidate states $\ket{k_{\alpha, N}}$ have a different relevance for the ground state approximation.
 Most prominently, states that are created from initial excitations located at the boundary of the system converge more quickly.
 Besides these technical problems, in practise the energy gain is not the most relevant quantity: In the end, the goal is to approximate the poles and weights of the cluster Green's function up to a certain precision.
 For that purpose, here we pursue a different approach using a convergence criterion that directly measures the desired approximation quality.
 The idea is to relate an error measure $\delta R^D(\tau)$, which can be derived for the approximation of the action of the operator exponential $\mathrm e^{-\mathrm i \hat H \tau} \ket{\psi}$ to the Green's function.
 Here, $\delta R^D(\tau)$ denotes the generalized residual introduced by Hochbruck and Lubich \cite{lubich_errors,lubich_timeevolve,Botchev2013}, which bounds the actual approximation error of the action of the operator exponential via $\delta R^D(\tau) \leq \epsilon^D$, and an estimation for $\epsilon^D$ is given by the Hochbruck\hyp Lubich bound \cite{lubich_timeevolve}